-... where s is a statement label of an executable statement that is found in the same routine as the GOTO statement.
+where s is a statement label of an executable statement that is found in the same program unit as the GOTO statement.
 The effect of executing a GOTO statement is that the next statement executed is the statement labeled s.
 It is not legal to jump into a DO, IF, ELSEIF, or ELSE block from outside the block (see the various sections for an explanation of the kinds of blocks).
-The syntax for a computed GOTO statement is: